NEXT EVENT - MAY 18, 2019

 In cooperation with the San Diego Sportfishing Council and the Unified Port of San Diego, children ages four through fifteen are invited to experience their first fishing adventure each April at the temporary fishing pens located at the docks along Fisherman’s Landing, Point Loma Landing and H&M Landing.
 The kids are allowed to catch-and-release fish stocked in the pens as a way of promoting conservation measures to the young anglers.
 This event is run by the San Diego Sportfishing Council and volunteers from the San Diego Anglers Foundation Club to help the children with fishing instruction.

-The Annual STAR/PAL Fishing Derby gives over 350 kids, ages eight to fourteen, from inner-city neighborhoods a basic introduction to the sport of fishing.
-Held at Chollas Lake in College Grove, this one-day fishing derby brings youth participants together with volunteers from the Department of Fish and Game and various law enforcement and public safety agencies to learn the basics of fishing etiquette and safety, as well as the fundamentals of bating, casting, and reeling.
-After a day of practicing along the lake, the youth participants enjoy a BBQ lunch prepared by volunteers from the San Diego Fire-Rescue Department and an awards ceremony where the winners of the “most fish” and “biggest fish” caught are announced.
+This annual kids only fishing derby gives over 350 kids, ages eight to fourteen, from inner-city neighborhoods a basic introduction to the sport of fishing.
+Held at Chollas Lake in College Grove, this one-day fishing derby brings youth participants together with volunteers from the San Diego Anglers, CA Department of Fish and Game and agencies to learn the basics of fishing etiquette and safety, as well as the fundamentals of bating, casting, and reeling.
+After a day of practicing along the lake, the youth participants enjoy a BBQ lunch prepared by volunteers from the San Diego Anglers Family Fishing Club and an awards ceremony where the winners of the “most fish” and “biggest fish” caught are announced.